jmackey-astro/PION/README.txt

 (it should, and will eventually).
 There should be exactly two entries for each dimension, and possibly "internal" extra boundaries.
-If you are running in 3D with only 4 boundaries the initial condition generator will run, but main_serial will bug out when it tries to setup the grid.
+If you are running in 3D with only 4 boundaries the initial condition generator will run, but pion_serial will bug out when it tries to setup the grid.

 The "BC" string is a sequence of 6-character boundary specifiers.
 The